-5. After you are feeling calmer, identify the traumatic trigger(s), and work towards avoiding, reducing or eliminating them in future.
+5. After you are feeling calmer, identify the traumatic trigger(s), be they interactions with others, negative core beliefs, or environmental antecedents, and work towards avoiding, reducing or eliminating them in future.

-Unfortunately for trauma sufferers, self help strategies are often not enough, and they need the help of a skilled trauma therapist.
+Unfortunately for trauma sufferers, self help strategies are often not enough, and require the help of a skilled trauma therapist.
 Therapy focuses on overcoming traumatic responses by gaining mastery over them.
 A trauma therapist teaches people how to stop traumatic responses in their tracks by:

-2/ becoming less reactive to trauma triggers by learning how to contain distress while calm the body and the mind simultaneously
+2/ Becoming less reactive to trauma triggers by learning how to contain distress while calming the body and the mind simultaneously

 Techniques that are used to overcome panic and phobias, such as Hypnosis and Guided Imagery Desensitization – where relaxation responses are paired with traumatic memories to reduce their negative impact – can be very helpful in overcoming trauma responses.

 Need help breaking free from trauma?
-Visit my Trauma Counselling web page
+Visit my Trauma Counseling web page

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recover from Trauma, Anxiety, Scapegoating/Bullying, Low Self Esteem, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor (BC), specializes in recover from Trauma, Anxiety, Scapegoating/Bullying, Low Self Esteem, Depression, Grief and Addictive Behaviors.
 I look forward to hearing from you and helping you achieve the life you want and deserve!